posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

   sidebar: left
 ---

-My application cycle for Ph.D. programs in Biostatistics is finished and I am thrilled to join Brown's Biostatistics department in the fall!
+The application cycle for Ph.D. programs in Biostatistics is finished and I am thrilled to join Brown's Biostatistics department in the fall!

 When I was preparing my applications, I profited from other folks sharing their experiences, especially [Kat Hoffman](https://www.khstats.com/blog/phd-apps/) and [Simon Couch](https://www.simonpcouch.com/blog/2021-03-15-apply-to-stats-grad-school/).
-Being a first-generation college student, a community college grad, and an international student-- I understand how valuable this advice and I want to pay it forward to the next generation of aspiring Biostatisticians.
+I am a first-generation college student, a community college grad, and an international student, so I understand how valuable testimony like this can be.
+With this blog post, I want to pay it forward to the next generation of aspiring Biostatisticians.

 If you are getting ready to apply, I hope my experiences can help you out.
 Please don't hesitate to reach out to me at [posmikdc@gmail.com](mailto:posmikdc@gmail,com).
 If you are a non-traditional and/or underrepresented applicant, I would be happy to glance over your work (availability permitting).
-In your email, briefly describe why you are seeking what specific advice.
+In your email, briefly describe why you are reaching out and what specific advice you are seeking.

 **A Preliminary Disclaimer:**

 Please note that this post represents my opinions alone.
-My situation and circumstances may be quite different from you.
-In that sense, please take all opinions with a grain of salt.
-When stating/ recalling facts, I will do so to the best of my availability.
+My situation and my circumstances may be quite different from yours.
+Therefore, please take all my opinions with a grain of salt.
 Please [reach out to me](mailto:posmikdc@gmail.com) if you find any factual inaccuracies.

 ## My Background

 I am originally from Munich, Germany and I graduated from a large public state school with degrees in Economics, Business Analytics, and a minor in Mathematics.
 Before that, I completed an Associate's degree in Business Administration at a community college.

 After graduation, I briefly worked at an economic research consultancy focusing on energy economics.
-Coming out of undergrad, I was dead set on pursuing a Ph.D. in Economics, so when I was offered a pre-doc position at the [Energy & Environment Lab at the University of Chicago](https://urbanlabs.uchicago.edu/labs/energy-environment), I jumped on it.
-I worked at the intersection of causal inference and machine learning there, although my work was not very technical (i.e. I was applying existing methods to new data sets rather than developing new statistical methods).
+Coming out of undergrad, I was dead set on pursuing a Ph.D. in Economics, so when I was offered a pre-doc position at the [Energy & Environment Lab](https://urbanlabs.uchicago.edu/labs/energy-environment) at the University of Chicago, I jumped on it.
+I worked at the intersection of causal inference and machine learning there, although my work was not very "technical" (i.e. I was applying existing methods to new data sets rather than developing new statistical methods).
 Throughout this time, I became more and more fascinated with Statistics.

 After 8 months, I decided to leave the E&E Lab and start my studies as a non-degree-seeking graduate student at the University of Chicago.
 The rationale was that I needed some more rigorous coursework (e.g., analysis) under my belt to be a competitive candidate for Ph.D. programs in (Bio-)Statistics.

-If you want a more comprehensive overview, check out my CV [here](https://github.com/posmikdc/cv/blob/main/cv.pdf) (Note that this is my current CV, not the one I submitted.
+If you want a more comprehensive overview, check out my CV [here](https://github.com/posmikdc/latex/blob/main/cv/cv.pdf) (Note that this is my current CV, not the one I submitted.
 Keep scrolling if you are interested in the CV I submitted).

 ### My Interests and Goals